Segal's axioms and bootstrap for Liouville Theory: Introduction

 with $K_g$ the scalar curvature and $ {\rm v}_g$ the volume form on $\Sigma$ determined by the metric $g$.
 Here $c\in\R$ is the {\it central charge} of the CFT and $\Delta$ are called {\it conformal weights}.
 Note that \eqref{ax1} and \eqref{ax2} mean that the correlation functions can be viewed as functions (more precisely sections of a line bundle) on the {\it moduli space} $\caM_{{\bf g},m}$ of Riemann surfaces with $m$ marked points and having the genus of $\Sigma$ (see Subsection \ref{sub:moduli}).
 A fundamental role is played by the three point correlation function on the sphere $\hat\C=\C\cup\{\infty\}$.
 In this case there are no moduli and it is determined up to a constant $C(\Delta_1,\Delta_2,\Delta_3)$ depending on the conformal weights.
 This constant is called the {\it structure constant} of the CFT, see Section \ref{sub:dozzintro}.

-In physics, Liouville conformal field theory was introduced by A. Polyakov in his path integral formulation of String Theory \cite{Pol} and it served as a motivation for Belavin, Polyakov and Zamolodchikov in their aforementioned work on CFT \cite{BPZ}.
+In physics, Liouville CFT was introduced by Polyakov in his path integral formulation of String Theory \cite{Polyakov81} and it served as a motivation for Belavin, Polyakov and Zamolodchikov in their aforementioned work on CFT \cite{BPZ84}.
 It plays a fundamental role in the study of random surfaces, quantum cohomology and many other fields of physics and mathematics.
 It corresponds to taking the particular action, called Liouville action, defined for $C^1$ maps $\phi:\Sigma\to\R$ by

 where the parameters of LCFT are $\mu>0$, $\gamma\in (0,2)$ and $Q=\frac{\gamma}{2}+ \frac{2}{\gamma}$.
 This theory, with central charge $c_{{\rm L}}=1+6Q^2$, has been extensively studied in theoretical physics.
 The primary fields of LCFT were conjectured to be given by the exponentials $e^{\alpha\phi(x)}$ with $\alpha\in\C$ and conformal weights $\Delta_{\alpha}=\frac{\alpha}{2}(Q-\frac{\alpha}{2})$.
 To have $\Delta_{\alpha}\in\R$, one then needs $\alpha\in \{Q+i\R\}\cup \R$.
-The fields with $\alpha\in \{Q+i\R\}$ were conjectured in the physics literature \cite{ct, bct, gn} to produce the {\it spectrum} of LCFT, a crucial input in the Belavin-Polyakov-Zamolodchikov axiomatics of CFT (see subsections \ref{subsubsec:spectral} and \ref{sub:virasoro}) whereas the correlation functions of the fields with $\alpha\in\R$ are the ingredients of the Kniznik-Polyakov-Zamolodchikov theory of random surfaces \cite{cf:KPZ}.
-Finally the so-called DOZZ formula for the structure constants of LCFT was proposed in physics by Dorn-Otto \cite{DoOt} and Zamolodchikov-Zamolodchikov \cite{ZaZa} in the nineties, see Appendix \ref{app:dozz}.
+The fields with $\alpha\in \{Q+i\R\}$ were conjectured in the physics literature \cite{CurtrightThorn82, Braaten_Curtright_Thorn, GERVAIS1984125} to produce the {\it spectrum} of LCFT, a crucial input in the Belavin-Polyakov-Zamolodchikov axiomatics of CFT (see subsections \ref{subsubsec:spectral} and \ref{sub:virasoro}) whereas the correlation functions of the fields with $\alpha\in\R$ are the ingredients of the Kniznik-Polyakov-Zamolodchikov theory of random surfaces \cite{doi:10.1142/S0217732388000982}.
+Finally the so-called DOZZ formula for the structure constants of LCFT was proposed in physics by Dorn-Otto \cite{DornOtto94} and Zamolodchikov-Zamolodchikov \cite{Zamolodchikov96} in the nineties, see Appendix \ref{app:dozz}.

-Our approach to the resolution of LCFT, i.e. finding explicit formulae for the correlation functions, can be summarized in the following steps:
+The mathematical resolution of LCFT can be summarised in the following steps:

 1mm

 {\bf Step 1}.
 Give a probabilistic construction of the path integral \eqref{pathi} for the correlation functions and prove \eqref{ax1} and \eqref{ax2}.

 1mm